-Most dental websites fail that test in one of two ways: too little information leaves patients unconvinced, and too much buries the things they actually need to see.
+Most dental websites fail that brief in one of two ways: too little information leaves patients unconvinced, and too much buries what they actually came to find.

-In this guide I’ll walk through every page a dental clinic website needs, what belongs on each one, and how to structure it so your site works as a genuine patient acquisition tool, not just an online business card.
+This guide walks through every page a dental clinic website needs, what belongs on each one, and how to structure it so the finished site works as a genuine patient acquisition tool, not just an online business card for your client.

 Smiling patient sitting in a dental chair while a dentist holds a dental mirror

 TL;DR: A dental clinic website needs 6 core pages: Homepage, Treatments, About, Testimonials, Contact & Booking, and a Blog.
-Individual treatment pages are your biggest SEO opportunity, patients search by condition and treatment, not by clinic name.
-The About page is your biggest trust opportunity, people choose a dentist, not just a practice.
+Individual treatment pages are the biggest SEO opportunity most dental sites miss, patients search by condition and treatment, not by clinic name.
 Get these six right before adding anything else.

 Table of Contents